-- Interest income Form 1099-INT - Dividend income Form 1099-DIV - Proceeds from the sale of stocks, bonds, etc. Form 1099-B - Export a TXF file from your brokers website and email it to me at gjspadea@gmail.com

-- Confirmation slips or brokers' statements to ascertain cost basis for all stocks, etc., that you sold - Schedule K-1 (Form 1065) from investments in partnerships - Schedule K-1 (Form 1120S) from investments in S Corporations - Schedule K-1 (form 1041) from trust income - Income from foreign investments: Amount of foreign taxes paid (you can find this on the brokers' statements) - Income from stock option exercises and sales: - Stock option agreement (showing type of options you received) - Stock option statement showing exercise prices of options - Form 1099-B for proceeds from stock sales - Sale of employee stock purchase plan shares: - Form 1099-B for proceeds from stock sales - o Stock price on grant date - o Stock price on purchase date - If the stock sale occurred before qualifying period began, Form W-2 showing "compensation income" from a disqualifying disposition - If you bought stock in January 2012 that you sold in December 2011 please bring in the confirmation statements since it may be a wash sale which will affect your basis.
+- Interest income Form 1099-INT - Dividend income Form 1099-DIV - Proceeds from the sale of stocks, bonds, etc. Form 1099-B - Brokers' statements to ascertain cost basis for all stocks, etc., that you sold - Schedule K-1 (Form 1065) from investments in partnerships - Schedule K-1 (Form 1120S) from investments in S Corporations - Schedule K-1 (form 1041) from trust income - Income from foreign investments: Amount of foreign taxes paid (you can find this on the brokers' statements) - Income from stock option exercises and sales: - Stock option agreement (showing type of options you received) - o Stock option statement showing exercise prices of options - Form 1099-B for proceeds from stock sales - Sale of employee stock purchase plan shares: - o Form 1099-B for proceeds from stock sales - o Stock price on grant date - o Stock price on purchase date - o If the stock sale occurred before qualifying period began, Form W-2 showing "compensation income" from a disqualifying disposition - o If you bought stock in January 2017 that you sold in December 2017 please bring in the confirmation statements since it may be a wash sale which will affect your basis.